-All her siblings and parents moved to the USA,.
+All her siblings and parents moved to the USA.
 Her father first in 1848.
 Her mother Mary and siblings followed in 1849.
-Jane’s grandmother died in 1854 and in 1860 she married Thomas Symons.
+Jane’s grandmother died in 1854 and in 1860 Jane married Thomas Symons.
 Some time after the 1861 Census (April 7) they decide to migrate to north America.
-Thomas is killed in a mining accident in Canada and at some stage (during the 1860’s) she moves to reconnect with her mother and siblings living in Jefferson County, Iowa.
+Thomas is killed in a mining accident in Canada and in 1866 Jane moves to reconnect with her mother and siblings living in Jefferson County, Iowa.
 It appears that Thomas and Jane had one daughter in Anna.
 Anna did not marry and died at the age of 41.
 The following newspaper article appeared after Jane’s death in 1913.

 “Fairfield Journal”, Tues., Aug.
 26, 1913, Pg.
 2, Col. 1